Eli Lilly and Company: 1900s

-Patented by Lilly in 1934, secobarbital, is a barbiturate derivative with anesthetic, anticonvulsant, sedative and hypnotic properties.
-Lilly marketed Secobarbital under the brand name Seconal.
-Secobarbital is indicated for the treatment of epilepsy, temporary insomnia and as a pre-operative medication to produce anesthesia and anxiolysis in short surgical, diagnostic, or therapeutic procedures which are minimally painful.
-With the onset of new therapies for the treatment of these conditions, Secobarbital has been less utilized, and Lilly ceased manufacturing it in 1999.
-Secobarbital gained considerable attention during the 1970s, when it gained wide popularity for recreational drug use.
-In September 1970, rock music guitarist legend Jimi Hendrix died from a secobarbital overdose.
-In June 1969, secobarbital overdose was the cause of death of actress Judy Garland.
-The drug was a central part of the plot of the hugely popular novel Valley of the Dolls (1966) by Jacqueline Susann in which three highly successful Hollywood women each fall victim, in various ways, to the drug.
-The novel was later released as a film by the same name.

-The company provided relief after the 1936 Johnstown Flood.
+Lilly patented secobarbital in 1934 and marketed the barbiturate under the brand name Seconal.
+Seconal was used primarily as a sedative and hypnotic, but barbiturates were later largely supplanted by benzodiazepines.
+Lilly continued to manufacture and sell secobarbital until the early 2000s, when its marketing and manufacturing rights were transferred to Ranbaxy Pharmaceuticals.

 During World War II, the company expanded production to a new high, manufacturing merthiolate, an organomercury compound, and penicillin, a beta-lactam antibiotic.
 Lilly also cooperated with the American Red Cross to process blood plasma.
 By the end of World War II, the company had dried over two million pints of blood, "about 20 percent of the United States' total".
 Merthiolate, first introduced in 1930, was an "antiseptic and germicide" that became a U.S. Army standard issue during World War II.
 During World War II, Lilly manufactured products for military use, including aviator survival kits and seasickness medications for the D-Day invasion as well as penicillin.
 During World War II, Lilly produced penicillin and other antibiotics, "antimalarials," blood plasma, encephalitis vaccine, typhus and influenza vaccine, gas gangrene antitoxin, Merthiolate, and Iletin (Insulin, Lilly).
+The company was a partner of the U.S. government on large-scale production of penicillin.

 International operations expanded even further during World War II.
 In 1943, Eli Lilly International Corp. was formed as a subsidiary to encourage business trade abroad.
 By 1948, Lilly employees worked in 35 countries, most of them as sales representatives in Latin America, Asia, and Africa.

 After three generations of Lilly family leadership under company founder, Col. Eli Lilly, his son, Josiah K. Lilly Sr., and two grandsons, Eli Lilly Jr. and Josiah K. Lilly Jr., the company announced a reorganization in 1944 that prepared the way for future expansion and the eventual separation of company management from its ownership.

 In 1945, Lilly began a major expansion effort that included two manufacturing operations in Indianapolis.
 The company purchased the massive Curtiss-Wright propeller plant on Kentucky Avenue, west of the company's McCarty Street operation.
 When renovation was completed in mid-1947, the Kentucky Avenue location manufactured antibiotics and capsules and housed the company's shipping department.
 By 1948, Lilly employed nearly 7,000 people.